remoteintech/remote-jobs/company-profiles/plex.md

 ## Remote status

 We've been remote since employee #1.
+We have a small headquarters in Los Gatos and a few employees work out of there (by choice, or to access devices in our hardware test lab, or to host business meetings or visitors).

 ## Region